MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/imagery/index.md

 ---
 title: "Imagery API | Microsoft Docs"
-description: "Bing Maps Imagery API lets you get static maps and Bing™ Maps imagery information.
+description: "Bing™ Maps Imagery API lets you get static maps and Bing™ Maps imagery information.
 This article lists resources on how to do so."
 ms.custom: ""
 ms.date: "02/28/2018"
 ms.reviewer: ""